cloudfoundry/diego-release/docs/data-stores.md

 Converting Diego from standalone etcd to standalone relational requires two deploys:

-1. Configure Diego to connect both to etcd and to the relational store, as with the `-s` flag to the [manifest-generation script](./manifest-generation.md).
+1. Configure Diego to connect both to etcd and to the relational store.
 2. Deploy Diego and verify that the BBS nodes have migrated the etcd data to the relational store.
    1. Verifying BBS is using SQL backend
       ```shell